-There are three Te Puni Kōkiri Offices in Te Waipounamu.
-These are in Christchurch, Dunedin and Invercargill.
+There are three Te Puni Kōkiri regional offices in Te Waipounamu.
+These are in Christchurch, Dunedin, and Invercargill.

 Our offices can be reached via contact details below.

 Te Waipounamu region is the largest of Te Puni Kōkiri regional areas, covering approximately 49 percent of New Zealand (134,672,000 hectares).

 The area replicates the boundaries of Ngāi Tahu Whānui, the northern points are from Kahurangi Point on the West Coast to Te Parinui o Whiti (White Bluffs) near Kaikōura on the East Coast.
 The region includes the bulk of the South Island including Rakiura (Stewart Island).

 David Ormsby (Waikato, Ngāti Maniapoto, Ngāti Tūwharetoa, Ngāti Raukawa ki te Tonga)

 David Ormsby manages an agile and well-networked team that looks after the largest of the six Te Puni Kōkiri regions – Te Waipounamu.
 He reflects on being the Regional Director since 2003 at the Ministry for Māori Development in the South Island.

 There are three iwi represented in Te Waipounamu region: